YumaYX/rubydemodoc/input/json/simple_get.md

-This Ruby code snippet fetches data from the OpenBD API using the ISBN 9784791765553, retrieves the JSON response, and parses it into a Ruby array of hashes.
-The response contains detailed information about the book, including its title, author, publisher, publication date, and various reviews.
+This Ruby code snippet fetches data from an API using HTTP, parses the response as JSON, and returns a Ruby array representing the parsed JSON data.
+It retrieves information about a book based on its ISBN.